 New Zealand: 4 weeks

 Our first stop will be New Zealand.
 We will arrive in Auckland on February 23.
 We will be traveling around the North and South islands, mainly the South, with plans to return back to Auckland for departure.

 Fiji: 1-2 weeks

 Flying in and out of Nadi, we plan to visit the Yasawa Islands and get dive certified while enjoying paradise.

-From Fiji we want to fly into Cairns, rent a campervan and spend 4 weeks traveling down the East coast to Melbourne.
-From Melbourne we want to fly to Darwin for a couple days before moving on to SE Asia.
+From Fiji, we want to fly into Cairns, rent a campervan and spend 4 weeks traveling down the East Coast to Melbourne.
+From Melbourne, we want to fly to Darwin for a couple of days before moving on to SE Asia.